flynn/flynn/source/blog/container-indepedence.html.markdown

 ---
-title: Announcing Pinkerton
+title: Container Independence
 date: Jun 8, 2014
 ---

 At Flynn, one of our highest priorities is modularity.

-Today we are deeply pleased to announce [Pinkerton](https://github.com/flynn/pinkerton), a tool that allows you to use Docker images with [other container runners](https://github.com/containers/container-rfc#support-matrix).
+We are pleased to announce [Pinkerton](https://github.com/flynn/pinkerton), a tool that allows you to use Docker images with [other container runners](https://github.com/containers/container-rfc#support-matrix).

 Users and operators should have complete control over their dependencies and environments.
 Although many users have experimented with [Docker](http://www.docker.com/)'s initial iteration, but we believe the story of containers, which began over a decade ago with [FreeBSD jails](https://en.wikipedia.org/wiki/FreeBSD_jail) and [Solaris zones](https://en.wikipedia.org/wiki/Solaris_Containers), remains in its infancy.
 Docker, Inc. introduced many web developers to containers, first through [LXC](http://linuxcontainers.org), and more recently powered by Docker, Inc's own [libcontainer](https://github.com/dotcloud/docker/tree/master/pkg/libcontainer).